oh-lang/oh/wishlist.md

 # importing a function from the math library:
 Angle: \\math atan2(X: 5, Y: -3)
 ```

+Following the principle of laying out your code with the most important, higher-level
+logic first, followed by more specific, lower-level logic, the formatter will automatically
+move imports to the *bottom* of the file so that you can see the main part of your code
+instantly.
+Java imports are the absolute worst example of clutter before the main
+part of your code, and have inspired this rule.

 To import a path that has special characters, just use the special characters
 inline after the `\/`, e.g., `\/sehr/übel` to reference the file at `./sehr/übel.oh`.